-10.4 TERMINATION OF EMPLOYMENT
+11.4 TERMINATION OF EMPLOYMENT

 Upon termination of employment with the Town, an employee shall be entitled to payment of all unused accrued vacation credit prorated to the date of separation.
+Any employee who leaves or separates from Town service while in good standing and/or is not reappointed who is subsequently reappointed by the Town shall upon successful completion of one-year of service, be given credit for their previous years of service for the purposes of vacation accrual and longevity pay.

-10.5 EARNING VACATION WHILE ON LEAVE OR WORKERS' COMPENSATION
+11.5 EARNING VACATION WHILE ON LEAVE OR WORKERS' COMPENSATION

 Employees will continue to earn vacation credit while on paid leave.
-An employee will continue to earn vacation credit while in the status of workers' compensation for up to one year from the anniversary date of the injury.
+An employee will continue to earn vacation credit while in the status of workers' compensation for up to one year from the anniversary date of the injury at which point accumulation of vacation credit will cease.
 No vacation credit will accrue while on unpaid leave.
 Accrual will resume upon return to work.

-10.6 RATE OF PAY FOR VACATION LEAVE
+11.6 RATE OF PAY FOR VACATION LEAVE